phwt/StackBehavior/README.md

 Data Analysis project for analyzing questions, answers, comments and overall user's behavior on the StackOverflow site.

 ## Objectives
-### Programming Languages' popularity over time
+### Programming Topics' popularity over time
-Analyze lanuguges popularity by tag(s) defined in asked questions.
+Analyze topics popularity by tag(s) defined in asked questions.

 ### Average user activity in a year
 Analyze how time in a year affect user's activity on the site.